Meet the Bike Man who brought the trucker convoy to a crawl

 Adler said he hopes that people moved by the video take action in their own communities.
 And he had some specific suggestions: advocate for protected bike lanes, ask elected representatives about plans to restrict oversize vehicles on residential streets, support voter-registration efforts and cast your ballot, too.

 “If you drive through our neighborhoods in your 10 ton diesel with your air horn blaring, and your toxic message — expect to meet peaceful resistance,” Adler wrote to The Post.
-“D.C. is always open to protest, but these are our streets too.
-People power is always stronger than horsepower.
+“D.C. is always open to protest, but these are our streets too. ... people power is always stronger than horsepower.